PainterQubits/jupyterlab-datalogs/README.md

 page is reloaded.

 > [!NOTE]
-> On Windows, symbolic links must be activated for `yarn dev` to work.
-On Windows 10 or
+> On Windows, symbolic links must be activated for `hatch run dev` to work.
+On Windows 10
-> above for Python version 3.8 or higher, this can be done by
+> or above for Python version 3.8 or higher, this can be done by
 > [activating developer mode](https://learn.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development).
 >
-> Alternatively, you can run `yarn preview` to rebuild and reinstall the extension each
+> Alternatively, you can run `hatch run build` to rebuild and reinstall the extension each
-> time the source code changes.
+> time the source code changes, and `hatch run jupyter lab` to start a new JupyterLab
+> server.